askedrelic/asktherelic.com/_posts/2011-05-28-simple-sidebar-navigation-with-sausage-js.markdown

 });
 $$/code

-I think this is good enough for now to provide some simple navigation on the blog.
+Thanks to GitHub, I was able to easily fix the broken scrolling code, offer a fix, and get some simple navigation on the blog.

 [1]: http://christophercliff.github.com/sausage/
 [2]: http://christophercliff.github.com/sausage/examples/couchdb.html